Skip to contents

 use_marker

-A boolean indicating whether to show markers on the plot.
+A logical indicating whether to show markers on the plot.
 Default is FALSE.

 start_fit